HemeraProtocol/hemera-indexer/docs/README.md

 - VM
   - Ubuntu
-    - Technically you can run hemera indexer on any python compatible platform but for simplicity, this documentation is based on Ubuntu.
+    - Technically, you can run hemera indexer on any python compatible platform but for simplicity, this documentation is based on Ubuntu.
-  - Minimal disk size of 30?
-GB
-  - CPU?
-  - Network access
 - RPC Node of your EVM compatible blockchain

+## Disk Size
+### Block, Transaction and Log
+  - If you just collect `block`, `transaction` and `log`, based on June 2024 ETH blockchain, every `10k` blocks consume about `3.3GB` of postgres database disk size.
+    - Approximately 36 hours according to the speed of eth.
+    - Approximately 1.8 million transactions.
+### Everything
+  -

 ## VM